codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.5.0.md

 ## Product enhancements

--   Now, Codacy allows [configuring who is allowed to ignore files](https://docs.codacy.com/organizations/roles-and-permissions-for-synced-organizations/#change-analysis-configuration) on all supported Git providers.
+-   Now, Codacy allows [configuring who is allowed to manage patterns and ignore files](https://docs.codacy.com/organizations/roles-and-permissions-for-synced-organizations/#change-analysis-configuration) on all supported Git providers.
 (CY-3883)
--   Now, Codacy allows [configuring who is allowed to manage patterns](https://docs.codacy.com/organizations/roles-and-permissions-for-synced-organizations/#change-analysis-configuration) on all supported Git providers.
-(CY-3822)
 -   Now, Codacy has [Checkov support](https://github.com/bridgecrewio/checkov), extending analysis to infrastructure-as-code like Terraform, Cloudformation and Kubernetes  (CY-3830)
 -   Improved visibility on the tool that reported an issue, bringing that information to the top of an issue detail.
 (CY-3768)
 -   Added the following Codacy API endpoints: